ju3tin/copy2/README.md

 ## Setup
 1. Download Metamask Extension from chrome
-2. Set your wallet to Rinkeby test network
+2. Set your wallet to EVM test network
-3. Get ETH from Rinkeby Faucet
+3. Get XRP from Ripple Faucet

 ## How to Run System
 ```